Big Three (tennis): 2020–2021: Disrupted seasons, Nadal and Djokovic ties Federer's major titles record

-Nadal achieved his 36th Masters victory by defeating Djokovic in the Italian Open final.
-At the French Open, Federer withdrew after his third round victory in order not to jeopardize his recovery from a knee injury, while Nadal's bid at winning a record 21st major ended when he lost to Djokovic in an epic semifinal encounter.
+Nadal achieved his 36th Masters victory by defeating Djokovic in the 2021 Rome final.
+At the 2021 French Open, Federer withdrew after his third round victory in order not to jeopardize his recovery from a knee injury, while Nadal's bid at winning a record 21st major ended when he lost to Djokovic in an epic semifinal encounter.
 Despite being down two sets to love in the final against Stefanos Tsitsipas, Djokovic rallied to win the title in five sets.
-With the victory, Djokovic won his second French Open title and 19th major singles title overall, and became the third man to have won each of the four majors at least twice or more (after Roy Emerson and Rod Laver), and the first to do so in the Open Era.
+With the victory, Djokovic won his second French Open title and 19th major singles title overall, and became the third man after Roy Emerson and Rod Laver to have won each of the four majors at least twice, and the first to do so in the Open Era.
 Djokovic was then only one title away from tying Federer and Nadal for the most men's singles majors of all time.

-Nadal withdrew from Wimbledon due to scheduling reasons.
+Nadal withdrew from the 2021 Wimbledon due to scheduling reasons.
 Federer was defeated in the quarterfinals by Hubert Hurkacz.
 Djokovic won the title and his 20th major against Matteo Berrettini, thereby equaling both Federer and Nadal's all-time tally.
 The victory made him the first man to win the Australian Open, French Open and Wimbledon titles in the same calendar year since Rod Laver in 1969, and the second player to win majors on three different surfaces in a calendar year, after Nadal in 2010.

-Djokovic had hoped to emulate Steffi Graf's 1988 Golden Slam in men's tennis by winning the singles Olympic gold and the US Open.
+Djokovic had hoped to emulate Steffi Graf's 1988 Golden Slam in men's tennis by winning the 2020 Tokyo Olympics (postponed to 2021) and the 2021 US Open.
 However, he lost in the semifinals of Tokyo Olympics to Alexander Zverev, despite being up a set and a break, and subsequently lost the bronze medal match to Pablo Carreño Busta.

-At the US Open, Federer pulled out of the tournament due to his need for further knee surgery, while Nadal also withdrew due to a nagging foot injury.
+At the 2021 US Open, Federer pulled out of the tournament due to his need for further knee surgery, while Nadal also withdrew due to a nagging foot injury.
 Djokovic lost in the final to Daniil Medvedev, preventing him from winning a record 21 majors and achieving a Grand Slam, which would have been the first in men's tennis since Rod Laver in 1969.
-Medvedev thus became the twelfth player outside the Big Three to win a major since Federer's first win at 2003 Wimbledon.
+Medvedev thus became the ninth player outside the Big Three to win a major since Federer's first win at 2003 Wimbledon.

-At the Paris Masters, Djokovic defeated Medvedev in the final to win his sixth Paris Masters title and surpass Nadal for the most Masters titles at 37.
-By reaching the final, Djokovic also clinched the year-end No. 1 ranking for the seventh time, surpassing Pete Sampras' all-time record.
+At the 2021 Paris Masters, Djokovic defeated Medvedev in the final to win his sixth title at the event and surpass Nadal for the record of most Masters titles at 37.
+By reaching the final, Djokovic also clinched the year end No. 1 ranking for the seventh time, breaking Pete Sampras' all-time record.